Lucas v. South Carolina Coastal Council: At the Supreme Court

-Rule of law

-A regulation that deprives an owner of all economically beneficial uses of land constitutes a taking unless the proscribed use interests were not part of the title to begin with.
-In other words, a law or decree with the effect of depriving all economically beneficial use must do no more than duplicate the result that could have been achieved in the courts under the law of nuisance.
-As a result, "total takings" analysis requires a consideration of (1) the degree of harm to public lands or adjacent property posed by the regulated activities, (2) the social value of such activities, and (3) the relative ease with which the alleged harms can be avoided through measures taken by either the claimant or the government.

 Opinion of the Court

 In a majority opinion by Justice Antonin Scalia, the Court found that the South Carolina Supreme Court erred in holding that the Beachfront Management Act was a valid exercise of the police power and did not constitute a taking.

-Reasoning

-The majority argued as follows: (1) Deprivation of all economically beneficial use is, from the perspective of a property owner, deprivation of the property itself.
+The majority found that: (1) Deprivation of all economically beneficial use is, from the perspective of a property owner, deprivation of the property itself.
 (2) When all economically beneficial use is restricted, it is difficult to assume that the legislature is simply "adjusting" economical benefits and burdens.
 (3) Regulations that restrict all economically beneficial use may often be a guise of pressing that land into public service.
 (4) Lucas's lands have been deprived of all economically beneficial use.
 (5) There is no way to distinguish regulation that "prevents a harmful use" and confers benefits on nearby property.
 (6) Contrary to Respondent South Carolina's assertion, title is not held subject to the limitation that the state may regulate away all the property's economically beneficial use.